GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 7 UN Global Compact (UNGC) is a United Nations initiative that serves as guidelines for formulating strategies and practices in line with international accepted principles in the areas of human rights, labor, environment, and anti-corruption efforts.

-GPSC’s Materiality Assessment 2022
+GPSC’s Double Materiality Assessment 2024

 Remarks:

-GPSC’s Materiality Assessment 2022
+GPSC’s Double Materiality Assessment 2024

 Material Issue Impacts